pexip/angular-enhance-text/README.md

 Enhances text by replacing commonly used links and characters, e.g. directly embedding youtube videos, replacing smilies etc. All replacements are cached so there's no downside in using it as filter.

+The intended usecase is web chatting applications, that want to enrich the sent text by directly embedding embeddable content.

 Current features include:

 * Embed smilies